sovdeeth/skript-particle/README.md

 - Particles:
   - Expression for custom particles
   - Section for custom particles
+- Animation
+  - Ability to stretch out drawing a shape over a timespan

  ## Planned Features:
  - Shapes:
-   - Bezier Curves
    - Custom shapes defined by a function
    - "Common but difficult to code" shapes like hearts, stars, and more
  - Drawing:
    - Combining shapes into a custom shape to be drawn as a single shape.
    - Gradient colour fields, with custom colour nodes.
  - Animation:
-   - Ability to stretch out drawing a shape over a timespan
    - Set up a pre-made animation in a custom structure, play back with one draw call

 ![2022-08-28_00 10 57](https://user-images.githubusercontent.com/10354869/187062233-5f51ba7b-60f4-44f8-bf6b-862a4e2381fd.png)